 One of the biggest concerns for C-suite applicants is their work experience.
 The C-suite board are the leaders of the organization, showing they have the greatest work experience possible.
 This is why there is a perception that applicants must have dozens of years of experience to be awarded a C-suite position.
 However, this isn’t entirely the case.
 The truth is, being qualified to be a C-suite executive is much more than work experience.
 C-suite executives need leadership skills, compatibility, humility, and resilience according to an article from Inc. While experience is certainly a factor when it comes to leadership skills and resilience, it’s more difficult to develop humility and resilience.
 For many great leaders, these qualities come naturally to them.
 And, many leaders struggle to find humility and be compatible with other executives, which is a critical flaw in a C-suite role.

 According to research, despite 87% of executives wanting to be CEO one day, just 15% of them actually had the characteristics needed to be successful.
-Because of the very specific qualities a C-suite executive must have, there is a small percentage of people who would fill the roles well.
+Because of the very specific qualities, a C-suite executive must have, there is a small percentage of people who would fill the roles well.
 With that being said, a C-suite leader needs much more than experience to do their job well.
 If someone has enough experience to show they have excellent leadership skills and are humble, they may be just as qualified to interview for a C-suite role as someone with decades of experience.
 So, if you feel your leadership skills are evident and you would be compatible with the current C-suite board, don’t hesitate to apply.

 The mission statement of an organization is the driving force behind what they do.
-Many of the interview questions for a C-suite role will revolve around how capable they are to work towards the company’s mission.
+Many of the interview questions for a C-suite role will revolve around how capable they are to work toward the company’s mission.
 This is why it’s vital for every C-suite applicant to learn the mission statement of an organization.
 The applicant should agree with the mission statement and feel a sense of passion around it.
 During the interview, they should answer questions in a way that leans towards the mission statement to show they’re a great fit for the role.

 If you are granted the C-suite role, keep in mind everything you do will be with the mission statement in mind.
 How you lead your teams, how you instruct managers to lead their employees, and even the policies you make will be around this mission statement.
 So, you should truly feel a sense of responsibility around the mission statement.
 If you don’t feel this way towards an organization’s mission statement, it may be best to apply for a role elsewhere so you feel more passionate about the role.